1. HOME

 Looking for 2-Stroke Engine Oil?

 Two cycle engines, also known as two stroke engines, have a lot to be said for them.
-Their simple design delivers a great power-to-weight ratio that makes them ideal for everything from scooters to snowmobiles and ATVs.
+Their simple design delivers a great power-to-weight ratio that makes them ideal for everything from scooters to snowmobiles.

 They are also pretty unusual engines, in that you add the engine oil to the gas tank.
 You might think that makes your choice of oil less important.
 The fact is, if you want to control exhaust smoke and reduce harmful deposits, you need the best two-cycle engine oil there is.